auth0/docs/articles/api-auth/tutorials/implicit-grant.md

   Per the [OAuth 2.0 Specification](https://tools.ietf.org/html/rfc6749#section-3.1.2), Auth0 removes everything after the hash and does *not* honor any fragments.
   :::

 * `state`: An opaque value the application adds to the initial request that Auth0 includes when redirecting back to the application.
-This value must be used by the application to [prevent CSRF attacks](/protocols/oauth-state).
+This value must be used by the application to prevent CSRF attacks.
+For more information, see [State Parameter](/protocols/oauth-state).

 * `nonce`: A string value which will be included in the response from Auth0, [used to prevent token replay attacks](/api-auth/tutorials/nonce).
 It is required for `response_type=id_token token`.